scummvm/scummvm/backends/platform/atari/readme.txt

 Audio mixing
 ------------

-ScummVM works internally with 16-bit stereo samples.
-This mode is not available on the TT so a substitute solution must be used.
-This solution is called STFA by The Removers: http://removers.free.fr/softs/stfa.php.
-Install, activate STFA BIOS in the CPX, done.
-Now you have 16-bit DMA available, too but beware, it is also quite CPU demanding so very few games can actually make use of it (see the chapter about audio performance considerations below).
+ScummVM works internally with 16-bit stereo samples so on the TT a simple downsampling to 8-bit resolution is used.
+However there's still one piece missing - an XBIOS emulator (so ScummVM doesn't have to access hardware directly).
+There are two options (both available from https://mikrosk.github.io/xbios): STFA and X-SOUND, any of these will do.
+Or executing ScummVM in EmuTOS which contains the same routines as X-SOUND.

 Performance considerations/pitfalls